Pre-year

 OPTIONAL COURSE.
 This course is compulsory for the students who plan to take the matriculation examination in Swedish.
 The course concentrates on current phenomena.
 The themes include media, immigration, army/non-military service, volunteer work and environment.

-preSW5 Postgraduate studies and working life in Swedish
+preSW5 Further studies and working life in Swedish

 OPTIONAL COURSE.
 This course is compulsory for the students who plan to take the matriculation examination test in Swedish.
 What possibilities are there to study and work using Swedish?
 The topics include summer jobs, studies, working life, entrepreneurship and wellbeing.